Duplicate bridge movements: Relay and Bye Stand Mitchell (or Share and Relay Mitchell)

-Each of these options creates a more pleasant experience for the players while reducing the risk of scoring errors.
+Each of these options creates a better experience for the players while reducing the risk of scoring errors.

 When using two sets of boards, some directors prefer to have each set of boards played at about half of the tables that are not part of the share so that there are valid comparisons on any boards discovered to have been misdealt.